mtharp/wsjtx-mirror/README.rst

-PyFMT is a Python wrapper for the FMT Suite by Joe Taylor (K1JT).
-The program suite was originally bundeled with the `Python WSPR Package`_
+`PyFMT`_ is a Python wrapper for the `FMT Suite`_ by `Joe Taylor, (K1JT)`_.
+The program suite was originally bundeled with the `WSPR Package`_.
+Its primary use if for Rig Calibration and the `ARRL Frequency Measurement Test`_

 Development Status
 ^^^^^^^^^^^^^^^^^^
 All of the core elements are now functional.
-The :code:`ftmparams.py` scripts provided the following:
+The :code:`pyfmt` script provides the following:

 * Set station information, Call and Grid
 * Select Input Audio Device via `PyAudio`_